aleksamagicka/aquacomputer_d5next-hwmon/docs/aquacomputer_d5next.rst

 The Aquastream Ultimate pump exposes coolant temp and an external temp sensor, along with speed, power, voltage and current of both the pump and optionally connected fan.
 It also exposes pressure and flow speed readings.

+The Poweradjust 3 controller exposes a single external temperature sensor.

 The possible values for pwm_enable are: for D5 Next, Quadro and Octo